mozilla/anodejsholidayseason/fully_loaded_node.md

   [Lloyd Hilaiel at Node Philly 2012]: http://www.youtube.com/watch?v=U0hNgO5hrtc

-A Node.JS process runs almost completely on a single processing core, and building scalable servers requires special care.
+A Node.JS process runs almost completely on a single processing core, because of this building scalable servers requires special care.
 With the ability to write native extensions and a robust set of APIs for managing processes, there are many different ways to design a Node.JS application that executes code in parallel: in this post we'll evaluate these possible designs.

 This post also introduces the [compute-cluster][] module: a small Node.JS library that makes it easy to manage a collection of processes to distribute computation.